How Our CSA Works

 What produce will I get?

-The vegetables available each week will change according to the season and growing conditions.
-There are usually 15-20 different things to chose from each week, and over 40 different crops throughout the season.
+The vegetables available will change according to the season and growing conditions.
+There are usually 15-20 different things coming out of the field each week, and over 40 different crops throughout the season.

 Spring: spinach, lettuce, arugula, radishes, dill, cilantro, bok choy, snap peas, beets, carrots, kale, scapes, chard, scallions, cabbage, salad turnips, kohrabi and…